 Amazon has strict requirements on how to use images and display them in listings.
 You probably know all too well that images influence visibility and conversion.
 That’s why they’ll even restrict the listing of product pages in some categories if you don’t have at least a high-quality image.

-To improve conversions, you should offer many high-quality images as possible.
+To improve conversions, you should offer as many high-quality images as possible.
 On the same note, your images must highlight your product from all angles to give customers a feel for your product since they cannot hold it physically.
 Amazon permits you to include videos as well, so offer additional videos and images when possible.
 This type of image optimization can yield higher conversions.

 Invest in Sponsored Ads